I’m sure you have a good reason for acting that way.

-They know they should test.
-They know you can’t overhaul your major system in two months and not expect to have problems.
-They know people have limits and lives that need to be respected.
+You know you should test.
+You know you can’t overhaul your major system in two months and not expect to have problems.
+You know people have limits and lives that need to be respected.

-But they also have reasons why they can’t do all those good things.
+But you have reasons why you can’t do all those good things.

 We promised management.
 We promised the customers.
 We promised the board.
 It’s just for a short time.
 We can fix that in phase two.

-Reasons, reasons and more reasons why they can’t do things the right way.
+Reasons, reasons and more reasons why you can’t do things the right way.

 Reasons don’t change reality.